 As an ANU student you will learn from academics who provide regular policy advice to the Australian and foreign governments.
 You will have the opportunity to attend guest lectures from visiting academics and policymakers in Australia’s political capital.

-ANU is ranked #1 in Australia and #8 in the world in Politics and International Studies.
+ANU is ranked #1 in Australia and #11 in the world for Politics.

 Master of Political Science